BuZZ-T/rusted-chromium/README.md

 ### Do you build chromium versions?
 Do you store chromium binaries/archives?
 Do you have your own chromium repository?

-NO, NO and NO. This CLI basically automates the manual steps mentioned in https://www.chromium.org/getting-involved/download-chromium in the section "Downloading old builds of Chrome / Chromium".
+NO, NO and NO. This CLI basically automates the manual steps mentioned [here](https://www.chromium.org/getting-involved/download-chromium/#downloading-old-builds-of-chrome-chromium).
 So only official chromium APIs are called and only official binaries are downloaded.

 So, this project: